Look for apartments near me

 Omaha, NE Education Statistics

-Tips for Renting in Omaha
+Tips for renting in Omaha, NE

 As a renter in Omaha, you have some solid rights you should be informed of.
 Chief among these is the right to withhold rent or deduct repair costs if your landlord neglects to make necessary repairs to crucial services, like heat or plumbing.